markrey/shipyardctl/README.md

 #apigeectl

-This project is a command line interface that wraps the Shipyard deployment API, Enrober.
+This project is a command line interface that wraps the Shipyard build and deploy APIs.

-**This is not meant to replace `kubectl`, but merely to wrap the many available API resources of Enrober**
+**This is not meant to replace `kubectl`, but merely to wrap the many available API resources of Shipyard**

-It is to be used in conjunction with the Shipyard build API.

 ###Local Build
 ```sh